hmrc/pillar2-service-guide/source/documentation/submitORN.html.md

 <a href="figures/submitorn-test-sequence.svg" target="blank"><img src="figures/submitorn-test-sequence.svg" alt="Sequence diagram showing REST calls for testing Submit Overseas Return Notification" style="width:520px;"/></a>

-The *Submit Overseas Return Notification* request should include the Tax Identification Number (**TIN**) and issuing country for the GIR, as well as the accounting period and the date and location for the GIR.
+The *Submit Overseas Return Notification* request must include the Tax Identification Number (**TIN**) of the entity submitting the GIR, the issuing country for the TIN, the accounting period from and to dates, and details of when and where the GIR was submitted (submission date and country code).

 All fields in the request are mandatory.